seastan/lotr-lcg-set-generator/README.md

 **Deck Rules**

-OCTGN `.o8d` and DragnCards `.json` deck files are generated automatically for each scenario detected on `Quest` and `Nightmare` cards.
+OCTGN/DragnCards `.o8d` and DragnCards `.json` deck files are generated automatically for each scenario detected on `Quest` and `Nightmare` cards.
 By default, the deck includes all cards, which share both the set and encounter set from the "parent" `Quest` or `Nightmare` card (including encounter sets from `Additional Encounter Sets` column).
 All `Quest`, `Nightmare`, and `Campaign` cards are put into